NickPax/my-website/blue-pearls-1.md

 ---
 layout: page
-title: Caitlin's blue pearls of wisdom 2
+title: Blue Pearls 1
 ---

-<h1>These are some of Caitlin's annotations taken from about PT #20 onwards:</h1>
+<h1>These are some of Caitlin's annotations taken from the first 20 annotated transcripts:</h1>

 <br/>